getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ## Bootstrap

-For the sake of this tutorial, we will create a theme that utilizes the popular [Bootstrap framework][bootstrap].
+For the sake of this tutorial, we will create a theme that utilizes the popular [Bootstrap framework](http://getbootstrap.com/).

 Bootstrap is a full-featured HTML, CSS, and JS framework that contains a wide variety of components and styling to help create sites quickly.
 Over the past several years, Bootstrap has become a very popular framework.
 It is often used as a base for other designs because it already has essential styling for pretty much anything you can think of.

 ## Step 1 - Base Theme Setup

-As outlined in the [Theme Basics][themebasics] chapter, there are some key elements to a Grav theme, so we must create them for our new theme:
+As outlined in the [Theme Basics](../theme-basics) chapter, there are some key elements to a Grav theme, so we must create them for our new theme:

 1. Follow the [Installation instruction](../../basics/installation) and ensure you have Grav properly installed.